MikroElektronika/mikrosdk_click_v2/clicks/barometer3/README.md

 ## Examples Description

-> This example demonstrates the use of Barometer 3 click board.
+> This example demonstrates the use of Barometer 3 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, sets the click board default configuration and check the communication by reading the device ID.
+> Initializes the driver, sets the Click board default configuration and check the communication by reading the device ID.

 ```c